 This policy forms part of the Trust's Safety Management System as the foundation document from which the management system can be developed and maintained.
-The Trusts commissioned health and safety provider, Tees Valley Audit and Assurance (TVAA) Redcar and Cleveland Council, will keep the Trust up to date with new health and safety developments, updates in legislation, case law and best practice.
-The Trust agrees to follow and implement recommendations and guidance provided by TVAA, HSE and other H&S partners.
+The Trusts commissioned health and safety provider, Redcar and Cleveland Council, will keep the Trust up to date with new health and safety developments, updates in legislation, case law and best practice.
+The Trust agrees to follow and implement recommendations and guidance provided by Redcar & Cleveland Health and Safety team, HSE and other H&S partners.
 Findings from accident reporting and near misses will be used to ensure compliance with health and safety.